kando-menu/kando/README.md

 > [!WARNING]
 > This project is currently in a very early stage of development.
-Kando is not yet a functional menu but rather a prototype which demonstrates the feasibility of the concept.
+Especially, Kando does not have a fully functional menu editor yet.
+If you want to use Kando already today, you will have to [edit your menus in JSON files](docs/configuring.md).
 You can read regular updates on the project on [my Ko-fi page](https://ko-fi.com/schneegans).

 [![checks](https://github.com/kando-menu/kando/workflows/Checks/badge.svg?branch=main)](https://github.com/kando-menu/kando/actions)
 [![codeql](https://github.com/kando-menu/kando/workflows/CodeQL/badge.svg)](https://github.com/kando-menu/kando/actions)